Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: EVCI Allocation using MOPSO

 \subsubsection{Position and velocity update}

 In single-objective optimization, a single global best position is used to guide the entire swarm in updating its next position and velocity.
 However, using this approach for multi-objective optimization might lead to the loss of diversity of solutions from the Pareto front.
 To address this, we compute a local best guide, denoted as $L_{gb}$, for each particle, which serves as its global best.
-The local best guide is determined using the Sigma method as follows:
+The local best guide is determined using the Sigma method as follows: \begin{enumerate}[i)] \item Calculate the sigma values, $\sigma_k$, for each particle, and $\sigma_l$ for each archive member. \item Calculate the distance $dist=\sigma_k -\sigma_l$ \item The archive member that gives the least distance for particle $k$ is its local best guide. \end{enumerate} The position $x_k$ and velocity $v_k$ of each particle $k$ are then updated based on its personal best and local best guide, as shown in the following equations: